emeu17/mvc_projekt/README.md

 * .env - uncomment the *DATABASE_URL* for sqlite
 * config/packages/doctrine.yaml - uncomment the *url:* and instead comment everything else under the dbal-section.

 This way you will use a database that is saved in the file var/data.db.
+You also need to through the terminal run the *composer install*.
 After that you can access the application from the folder public/.